-We have audited the consolidated financial statements of MXC Capital Limited (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 August 2021 which comprise the consolidated statement of profit or loss, the consolidated statement of financial position, the consolidated statement of changes in equity, the consolidated statement of cash flows and notes to the consolidated financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the consolidated financial statements of MXC Capital Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 August 2022 which comprise the Consolidated Statement of Profit or Loss, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flows and notes to the consolidated financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU).